PolaX3/fusion-deployer/README.md

 * plug in your keyboard
 * power on your arcade hardware
 * allow the system to boot to the fusion menu
+    * if the usb drive does not boot, ensure your motherboard is set to allow legacy booting.
 * select your target mode (lxio, gamepad, etc)
 * your firmware will be backed up to the flash drive and the system will power down
 * power off the arcade hardware from the wall